UGA Libraries Parental Work/Life Information

-- Room 366 is the designated lactation room in the MLC.
-It is a faculty prep room that has signage to put on door when being used for lactation.
+- Room 262B is the designated lactation room in the MLC.
 Contact Facilities Manager Shannon Bennett for access to this room.

 - Where is the lactation room in the Science Library?

 - The Science Library does not currently have a designated lactation room.
-If you require one, contact your supervisor and human resources.
+If you require one, contact your supervisor and Libraries Human Resources.

 - Where is the lactation room in the Special Collections Library?